Hoxton: Origins

 A map showing Hoxton ward of Shoreditch Metropolitan Borough as it appeared in 1916.

-The earliest recorded names of the settlement are Hochestone, in the Domesday Book in 1086, and Hocston, which is mentioned in a fine of 1220-1221.
+The earliest recorded names of the settlement are Hochestone, in the Domesday Book in 1086, and Hocston, which is mentioned in a fine of 1220–1221.
 The name is likely to derive from the possessive form of a person's name, possibly Hocg, and the Old English word tun, meaning a fortified enclosure, village, or manor.
 Little is recorded of the origins of the settlement, though there was Roman activity around Ermine Street, which ran to the east of the area from the first century.
 In medieval times, Hoxton formed a rural part of Shoreditch parish and was mostly divided into small landholdings.
 It achieved independent ecclesiastical status in 1826 with the founding of its own parish church dedicated to St John the Baptist, though civil jurisdiction was still invested in the Shoreditch vestry.
 The Worshipful Company of Haberdashers remains Patron of the advowson of the parish of St John's.

 In 1415, the Lord Mayor of London "caused the wall of the City to be broken towards Moorfields, and built the postern called Moorgate, for the ease of the citizens to walk that way upon causeways towards Islington and Hoxton" – at that time, still marshy areas.
 The residents responded by harassing walkers to protect their fields.
 A century later, the hedges and ditches were destroyed, by order of the city, to enable city dwellers to partake in leisure at Hoxton.

 Tudor Hoxton

 By Tudor times many moated manor houses existed to provide ambassadors and courtiers country air nearby the city.
-This included many Catholics, attracted by the house of the Portuguese Ambassador, who, in his private chapel, celebrated the masses forbidden in a Protestant country.
+This included many Catholics, attracted by the house of the Portuguese Ambassador, where, in his private chapel, a priest celebrated the masses forbidden in a Protestant country.
 One such resident was Sir Thomas Tresham, who was imprisoned here by Elizabeth I of England for harbouring Catholic priests.
 The open fields to the north and west were frequently used for archery practice, and on 22 September 1598 the playwright Ben Jonson fought a fatal duel in Hoxton Fields, killing actor Gabriel Spencer.
 Jonson was able to prove his literacy, thereby claiming benefit of clergy to escape a hanging.

 Hoxton's public gardens were a popular resort from the overcrowded City streets, and it is reputed that the name of Pimlico came from the publican, Ben Pimlico, and his particular brew.

 Have at thee, then, my merrie boyes, and beg for old Ben Pimlico's nut-brown ale.

 The gardens appear to have been situated near Hoxton Street, known at that time, as Pimlico Path.
 The modern area of Pimlico derives its name from its former use in Hoxton.